IV Chelation (EDTA) Treatment in Greater Asheville

 - Lowering of blood sugar (a benefit for diabetics) is a side effect of Chelation Therapy that is easily remedied by eating before and during a chelation treatment.

-Who can benefit from chelation therapy:
+Who can benefit from IV Chelation Therapy?

-In our experience, the following medical problems have been shown to benefit from Chelation Therapy
+In our experience, the following medical problems have been shown to benefit from Chelation Therapy:

 - Angina, history of a heart attack, or coronary artery disease